RosettaCommons/documentation/rosetta_basics/file_types/silent-file.md

 One can use methods native to Linux to extract specific poses from a silent file.
 For example:

     #Getting the header of silent file
-    -n 3 file.silent > new.silent
+    head -3 file.silent > new.silent

     #Appending data from pose with tag 'result_0001' to the new silent file
     grep 'result_0001' file.silent >> new.silent